Abdillahzakkie/TheStartupPlace-smart-contract/README.md

 https://rinkeby.etherscan.io/address/0xF1233d93dC5AEaeeaE46c649968a177831FAE734#code

-### Note:: To compile, test, deploy and verify the contract please create a .env file and fill in the following details
+### Note: To compile, test, deploy and verify the contract please create a .env file and fill in the following details

 ```
 ALCHEMY_API_KEY=